 Here’s are a quick glance at a few of the essential things to know if you’re thinking about teaching English in Vietnam:

-- Popular locations for TEFL jobs: Ho Chi Minh City, Hanoi, Da Nang, Hai Phong, Can Tho, Bien Hoa
+- The most popular locations for TEFL jobs in Vietnam are Ho Chi Minh City, Hanoi, Da Nang, Hai Phong, Can Tho and Bien Hoa.

 Requirements for teaching English in Vietnam